Table of Contents

 1. Old Age

 My cat is skinny, but she is thirteen and well into her senior years.
-It is normal for cats to start to lose weight as they age in this way.
-Their appetite will slowly become less and less, partially due to reduced mobility and partially due to dental issues and/or a loss of smell.
-They will also start to lose muscle mass as their activity levels decrease.
+It is normal for cats to start to lose weight as they age in this way as their appetite is naturally reduced.
+This is partially due to reduced mobility.
+Reduced mobility will cause older cats to be less active and so will use less energy throughout the day.
+Therefore, they don’t need to consume as much food.

 2. Intestinal Parasitic Infection